Aurelian

 Aurelian (/ɔːˈriːliən/; Lucius Domitius Aurelianus; 9 September c.
-214) was a Roman emperor who reigned from 270 to 275 during the Crisis of the Third Century.
-As emperor, he won an unprecedented series of military victories which reunited the Roman Empire after it had nearly disintegrated under the pressure of barbarian invasions and internal revolts.
+214) was a Roman emperor from 270 to 275 during the Crisis of the Third Century.
+During his reign, he won an unprecedented series of military victories which reunited the Roman Empire after it had nearly disintegrated under the pressure of barbarian invasions and internal revolts.
 For his success in restoring the Empire's territorial integrity, Aurelian was honored with the title Restitutor Orbis ("Restorer of the World").

 Born in modest circumstances, most likely in Moesia Superior, he entered the Roman army in 235 and climbed up the ranks.
 He went on to lead the cavalry of the emperor Gallienus, until Gallienus' assassination in 268.
 Following that, Claudius Gothicus became emperor until his own death in 270.
 Claudius' brother Quintillus then ruled for three months, before Aurelian took the empire for himself.

 Aurelian was chosen Roman emperor by the Illyriciani as one of themselves.

 During his reign, he defeated the Alamanni after a devastating war.
 He also defeated the Goths, Vandals, Juthungi, Sarmatians, and Carpi.
 Aurelian restored the Empire's eastern provinces after his conquest of the Palmyrene Empire in 273.
 The following year he conquered the Gallic Empire in the west, reuniting the Empire in its entirety.
 He was also responsible for the construction of the Aurelian Walls in Rome, the abandonment of the province of Dacia, and monetary reforms attempting to curb the devaluation of the Roman currency.

 Although Domitian, two centuries earlier, was the first emperor who had demanded to be officially hailed as dominus et deus ('master and god'), these titles never occurred in written form on official documents until the reign of Aurelian.
 His successes were instrumental in ending the crisis.